alfusinigoj/kerberos-auth-egress-wcf-client-interceptor/src/RouteServiceIwaWcfInterceptor/readme.txt

 2. Add the "keytab file" for the user which the wcf client uses to connect to the service, make sure to set the properties to "Copy Always" with build action "None"

-3. Add the supply buildpack from "https://github.com/macsux/route-service-auth-buildpack/releases" in the CF manifest (preferably the latest release)
+3. Add the supply buildpack from "https://github.com/macsux/route-service-auth-buildpack/releases" in the CF manifest (preferably the latest release).
+   IMPORTANT: Make sure the application is built/published with target platform 'x64'

 4. Set the kerberos configuration file using environment variable 'KRB5_CONFIG', if not the default path used is 'C:\Users\vcap\app\krb5.ini'